leiferlab/NeRVEclustering/README_leifer_lab.txt

 STEP 1: WORM CENTERLINE DETECTION
-(done locally or on tigressdata VNC for manual centerline initialization)
+(done locally or on tigressdata VNC with MATLAB for manual centerline initialization)

 	wormCL_tip_clicker.m
 		- this is an optional GUI that will allow the user to help the centerline fitting by explicitly clicking on the location of the head and the tail.